setms/book/docs/requirements/digest.md

 collaborators need.
 The business analyst forges this collaborative partnership.

-It's important for non-business people to speak the language of the business.
+A partnership requires that partners speak the same language, so learn the language of the business.
 Put together a glossary of terms, including synonyms, acronyms, and abbreviations.
-Conversely, it's useful to train stakeholders in the fundamentals of software development.
+Conversely, it may be useful to train stakeholders in the fundamentals of software development.

 In most cases, more than one category of user, or **user class**, exists.
 Some people call user classes **stakeholder profiles** or **personas**.
 User classes needn't represent humans; they can also be external systems.
 Document user classes and their responsibilities, characteristics, numbers, and locations.
+Decide which elicitation techniques to use with which user classes.

+**Direct users** operate the product.
+**Indirect users** receive output from the product without touching it themselves.

 The analyst works with the business sponsor to select representatives of each user class, known as **product champions**.
 Product champions gather requirements for all users in their class, so make sure they have the authority and trust required to do that.
-Ideally, product champions are actual (intended) users of the system.
+Ideally, product champions are actual users of the system.

+If the product targets customers outside the organization developing the software, focus groups can take the place of product champions.
+A **focus group** is a representative group of users who convene to generate input and ideas for requirements.

-The project's decision makers must resolve conflicts between user classes, focusing on the primary stakeholders, also known as **favored user classes**.
+The project's decision makers must resolve conflicts between user classes.
+The primary stakeholders, also known as **favored user classes**, get priority.

 **Disfavored user classes** are groups who aren't supposed to use the product for legal, security, or safety reasons.
-Functional requirements for these user classes focus on making it hard for them to use the product, like authentication and authorization.
+Functional requirements for these user classes focus on making it hard for them to use the product.
+Examples are authentication to keep people from using the system at all, and authorization to prevent them from using specific features.
-In this context, some people talk about **abuse cases** that the system should prevent instead of use cases to make possible.
+In this context, some people talk about **abuse cases** that the system should prevent instead of use cases that make something possible.

-If the product targets consumers, **focus groups** can take the place of product champions.
-It's then even more important to understand what job the consumer is trying to do that the software can help with
-@@Christensen2016.

 Lack of adequate customer involvement leads to an **expectation gap**, a gulf between what customers need and what developers deliver.
 To keep this gap to a minimum, arrange frequent contact points with product champions.
 Don't limit this interaction to requirements, but involve users in as many activities as sensible.

-**Direct users** operate the product.
-**Indirect users** receive output from the product without touching it themselves.

-The **vision and scope document** contains the business requirements, scope, and business context.
-Other names for this document are project charter, business case document, or Market Requirements Document (MRD).
-Whatever the name, the business sponsor is the owner.

-The **vision** provides a shared understanding of the desired outcome: what the project is about and should become.
-It applies to the product as a whole and should change only when the company's business objectives do.

-The **scope** defines what part of the vision the current project or iteration addresses.
-At a high level, it's about what business objective to target.
-At a lower level, it's about what features to include.
-Vision and scope together allow evaluating proposed requirements for project fit.

-The vision and scope document also establishes priorities.
-Categorize the five dimensions (features, quality, schedule, cost, and staff) as either **constraint**, **driver**, or **degree of freedom**.
-Not all dimensions can be constraints or drivers; degrees of freedom allow responding to changes in requirements or project realities.
-For instance, many Agile methods treat schedule & quality as constraints, features & cost as drivers, and scope as a degree of freedom.

-Techniques for requirements elicitation:

-- Identify events.
-- Hold interviews with individual stakeholders.
-- Hold workshops with multiple stakeholders.
-- Observe user do their work.
-- Distribute questionnaires.
-- Analyze existing documents.
-- Analyze external interfaces.
-- Examine problem reports.
-- Reuse requirements based on business rules.

-Present requirements in different ways to stakeholders to reveal more insights.
-Text vs diagram, requirement vs acceptance test.

-Customers must establish **acceptance criteria**, predefined conditions that the product must meet   to be acceptable.
+Stakeholders must establish **acceptance criteria**, predefined conditions that the product must meet to be acceptable.
 Without acceptance criteria, there is no way of knowing whether the product meets the requirement.
+Boundary values are especially interesting.

+It's easy to miss requirements:

+- **Assumed requirements** are those that users expect without explicitly expressing them.
+  Non-functional requirements are often assumed.
+- **Implied requirements** are those that are necessary because of another requirement.
+- Different user classes have different requirements, so make sure to involve representatives of all user classes.
+- High-level requirements are often too vague.
+  Decomposing them into more detail may bring to light other requirements, including implied ones.
+- A checklists of common functional areas may help to increase coverage.

 Requirements may change as customers learn more and as the business evolves.
 See [change management](#requirements-management) below.